meltano/meltano/docs/src/plugins/extractors/gitlab.md

 For every Pipeline, also fetch extended details of each of these pipelines.

 This can slow down extraction considerably because of the many API calls required.

+The `pipelines_extended` entity cannot be [selected](/docs/integration.html#selecting-entities-and-attributes-for-extraction) unless this setting is enabled.

 #### How to use